jpscaletti/master-mold/README.md

 To use this master mold for a new or an existing project:

+1. Download this repo to your projects folder.
-1. Copy the `mm.py` to the project folder.
+2. Copy the `mm.py` to your project.
-2. Edit the file and customized with the individual project data.
+3. Edit the `mm.py` file and customized with the individual project data.
-3. When it's ready, install [Copier](https://github.com/jpscaletti/copier); and
+4. When it's ready, install [Copier](https://github.com/jpscaletti/copier); and
-4. Run `python mm.py` to auto-generate the packaging files.
+5. Run `python mm.py` to auto-generate the packaging files.

 When you want to change the package data, change them in the `mm.py` file, **not** in the auto-generated files, and then run `python mm.py` to update them.